sfjorge/Moon/_posts/2017-07-08-Junior Senior year plan.md

 * AP Statistics
 * Economics
 * Study Hall
 ##### I recently received my AP scores from the tests I took my Sophmore year and noticed what majors specific AP classes are good for.
 After looking into the major 'Computer Software Engineering', I noticed that I'm only missing a couple more AP courses to have taken all of the ones that have to do with my major of interest.
-The classes that I am considering for my senior have been chosen baased off of this consideration.
+The classes that I am considering for my senior have been chosen based off of this consideration.

+## Summers
+##### I plan for my summers to be dedicated to enhancing my programming skills and also advancing in my studies for the following year.
+I also plan to study aiming to better my SAT scores to improve my chances for getting into a college of my choice.